paulqsims/paulqsims/README.md

 -->

-I'm a Data Scientist finishing a Ph.D. in Biology.
+I'm a Data Scientist (Ph.D.) passionate about using data to understand customer and company needs, improve products, and guide decision-making.

 I have over 8 years of experience in experimental design, advanced regression modeling, and extracting insights from messy data.
 I'm excited to apply my background in behavioral analytics in both predicting and interpreting consumer behavior to inform business decision making and in creating data products.

 ## Skills